• Skip to primary navigation

 • 1 cup heavy cream

-• 1 cup light corn syrup or substitute up to half maple syrup
+• 1 cup light corn syrup You can also use a blend of half maple syrup, half corn syrup.

 • 1 cup light brown sugar